jruby/activerecord-jdbc-adapter/README.txt

 ActiveRecord-JDBC is a database adapter for Rails' ActiveRecord component that can be used with JRuby[http://www.jruby.org/].
 It allows use of virtually any JDBC-compliant database with your JRuby on Rails application.

-ActiveRecord JDBC is a sub-project of jruby-extras at RubyForge.
+ActiveRecord-JDBC is a sub-project of jruby-extras at RubyForge.

 == Databases